michaelosunga/open_flood_risk_mapping_in_kenya/training/Session5.md

  ***How does flood risk compare across different wards/ sub-counties within a county?***
  - Using the graphical modeller in:
    - Computing number of settlements at risk of floods at various return periods across all wards
+   - Computing number of vulnerable communities at risk of floods at various return periods across all wards
    - Computing number of relevant points of interests (POIs) at risk of floods at various return periods across all wards
    - Computing number of roads at risk of floods at various return periods across all wards
    - Computing estimated acreage of productive land at risk of floods at various return periods across all wards